vitorcezli/idempotence/doc/CONTRIBUTING.md

 ### Another way to contribute?

-If you want to contribute to this project another way, email vitorcezli@gmail.com.
+If you want to contribute to this project another way, create an issue, or email vitorcezli@gmail.com.